Tutorial Fellow in Medieval French and Communications Fellow, St Hilda's College

 Dr Helen Swift became a Fellow of St Hilda's College in 2005.
 She teaches French language and Medieval French literature, and lectures for the University on a variety of medieval topics from 1100 to 1530, as well as on Old French language and certain aspects of critical theory, women's writing, and literature and the visual arts.

 Helen's research interests straddle the late medieval and early modern periods, looking at the poetics of vernacular literature between 1330 and 1550; she is particularly preoccupied by issues of narrative voice.
 A particular interest, pursued in her doctoral thesis, concerns literary defences of women written by men from 1440 to 1538.
 Her work is interdisciplinary, in that it often involves visual studies of text-image relationships, as well as studying the history of the book in this period of transition between manuscript and print cultures.
 She also integrates critical theory into her work as a tool for opening up new perspectives on earlier literature to modern readers.
-Her first book examined the literary and rhetorical structures of literary defences of women written by men in the period after Christine de Pizan.
-Her second book addresses issues of identity construction and narrative voice in response to the question 'Who am I when I am dead?'
+Her first book, Gender, Writing, and Performance, examined the literary and rhetorical structures of literary defences of women written by men in the period after Christine de Pizan.
+Her second book, Representing the Dead, addresses issues of identity construction and narrative voice in response to the question 'Who am I when I am dead?'

 Helen enjoys working in several collaborations.
 She has, for instance, contributed work on the Roman de la rose to the MARGOT project, based at the University of Waterloo, Canada, and has participated in the Mellon-sponsored 'Machaut in the Book' project, as well as a British Academy-sponsored group on 'Text/Image Relations in Late Medieval French Culture'.
 She also recently co-ran, with Prof Sophie Marnette, a research group on 'Voices in Medieval French Narrative', funded by a British Academy Small Grant.